2018 Mac Mini [8th,6C,B] + RX Vega 56 @ 32Gbps-TB3 (Razer Core) + macOS 10.14.1 & Win10 1803 [itsage]

 Having a whole host of issues here with my 2108 Mac Mini and the Vega 56.
-Tried it with 2 separate OWC Helios FX eGPU's, a Razor Core, and also tried a AMD 480.
+Tried it with 2 separate OWC Helios FX eGPU's, a Razer Core, and also tried a AMD 480.
 All give the same problem: intermittent then no image on my 4K LG TV.
 Apple Display prefs show the screen is there, but I get no image.
 Trying to figure out if this is a Mac Mini issue in general, or just my unit.

 Pending: Add my system information and expected eGPU configuration to my signature to give context to my posts

 @jdx I'm not going to speculate what the problem is but if you have tried multiple enclosures and 2 different cards and the results are always the same then that sounds like the issue will be with the other parts of the system, either the Mac mini, the TV, the cables or the way you have it all connected.